cybercom-finland/location_tracking_ml/README.md

 ===============

 The generation is done by feeding positions of three peers one by one to the bank of three LSTMs, and iterating.

+The first results were from generating with the trivial network, without mixed density networks, and with two peers.

 There is no limit on the number of LSTM modules to use, but there should be at least three, because the module was trained with two peer targets.